CourtneyThurston/personal-finance-memes-for-tech-teens/README.md

 # personal-finance-memes-for-tech-teens
-A walkthrough of personal-finance issues for young people with tech careers.
+A walkthrough of personal-finance issues for young people, especially young people with tech careers.

 # Disclaimer
 The below references an opinion and is for information purposes only.
 It does not constitute tax, investment, nor financial advice; this is simply a walkthrough of personal finance issues to consider as a young person with a tech (primarily software engineering/computer science career.
 Seek a duly licensed professional with a fiduciary duty for official advice.